Terror on flight QF72: 'I'm not in control of this plane'

 Then, as unexpectedly as the first time, the plane took another sudden nose dive, this time for 120 metres in 16 seconds.

-"I remember that big fat wind roaring through the air mask," Mr Sullivan said.
+"I remember that big fat wind roaring through the air mask," Sullivan said.

 "Again, my control input is locked up.
 Again, we have to brace ourselves against the force.